d1d2dopamine/d1d2dopamine/README.md

 - AI-assisted development is disclosed in the repository.
 Not a diagnostic tool.

+### MVS Analyzer

+A Windows desktop app for choosing a summary metric before an analysis, or checking that a conclusion does not depend on one lucky metric.

+- Ten metrics over 2–10 independent groups.
+Calibration replays the actual rows in a null world and a planted-effect world, then measures false-alarm rate, power, robustness, split-half repeatability and interval coverage.
+- The run uses Mann–Whitney *U* for two groups or Kruskal–Wallis *H* for three to ten, with Cliff's delta, a bootstrap interval, equivalence testing and MDE.
+  Verdicts include difference, no difference, not enough data and not applicable.
+- The MVS Score combines five measured components in a frozen, hashed formula.
+  The candidate set is allowed to be empty when no metric clears the gates.
+- Each run hashes its input and outputs in `run_manifest.json` and enters a hash-chained local journal.
+Audit checks modified, missing and hidden runs, formula changes, engine differences and unstable candidate sets offline.
+- Pure .NET 8 and WinForms, zero NuGet dependencies, no accounts, telemetry or networking code.
+Windows 10+ x64.
+MIT.
+- Independent groups only for now: paired and repeated-measures designs and Kruskal–Wallis post-hoc comparisons are listed as limitations.

 ### Gitctap

 - `setup`, `create --on`, `push`, `status`, `check` across GitHub, Codeberg,